 - In a double-blind, placebo-controlled, crossover study, functional near-infrared spectroscopy was used to examine the effect of tetrahydrocannabinol (THC) on the hemodynamic response in the prefrontal cortex (PFC) during a working memory task

-- In 54 participants, THC-induced intoxication, or THC at similar doses not associated with significant intoxication, caused significantly greater activation of the PFC than placebo
+- In 54 participants, THC-induced intoxication caused significantly greater activation of the PFC than placebo.
+THC at similar doses not associated with significant intoxication did not cause activation of the PFC

 - This study reveals the potential of using fNIRS to measure cannabis intoxication objectively

 Tetrahydrocannabinol (THC), the primary psychoactive compound in cannabis, remains in urine and blood for weeks after last use.
 Law enforcement officers and others can't use it as a biomarker of cannabis intoxication because a test for THC metabolites in body fluids is positive long after the period of intoxication is over.